danielgallas/kaggle/_posts/2025-02-09-third-post.md

 It then removes many outliers with the clean_features function it created.
 The author explains in his write-up: Implausible values, such as body fat percentages over 60% or negative bone mineral content, were removed and replaced with NaN.

+Some nummerical values are changed to categorical.
+For 15 hand-picked columns, values are classified in 10 bins.
+Each bin has about 200 rows in it.
+The author write: "Quantile binning was applied to a good chunk of the features to deal with the noise.
+Which worked surprisingly well.”

+Next up a bit of cleaning: rows without the target variable sii are removed.
+All columns that are not present in the test set are stored in “features”. y_model is the model target PCIAT-PCIAT_Total y_comp is the competition target sir

+A distribution graph of the target variable revealed there are too many zeroes.

+A LassoCV method is used to impute values to nAn cells.
+The method aims to impute missing values in a dataset by training a predictive model for each feature with missing data, using other available features as predictors.
+If insufficient data is available to train a reliable model, it falls back on using the mean value for imputation.

+This approach is similar to multivariate feature imputation techniques, such as those implemented in scikit-learn’s IterativeImputer, which models each feature with missing values as a function of other features and uses that estimate for imputation.